cantstopcoding/todos_api_unit_test/README.md

 # README

-To start this app up and to view the tutorial on how to write a acceptance with Rspec, please viewhttps://github.com/cantstopcoding/todos_api_unit_test
+To start this app up and to view the tutorial on how to write a unit test with Rspec, please view https://github.com/cantstopcoding/todos_api_unit_test